 I never predicted that the result of all of this imbalance would be that my right foot now takes the full weight of my body everyday to stand up and stay standing.
 I stand leaning forward.
 And I cannot stand barefooted; I must always have shoes on for stability.
 I walk leaning forward to move forward.
 My legs feel like my nerves are on fire and the ligaments are holding on for dear life.
 What I didn't see coming was a slow change in the anatomy of my toes.
 They are now hammertoes that also lay flat to the side toward my big toe and the pads of my feet under my toes are now hard and swollen because I only walk on the ball of that foot.
 I went from a size 5 1/2 shoe to 7 because my foot has flattened out.
 When you compare my toes it is striking.
 I used to have pretty feet, My right foot has deformed over time.

 As hard as that is to read that's not my worst problem.
 My biggest concern is my cervical dystonia which is most likely going to take me out.
 The muscles in my neck when dystonia kicks in turn my head to the right and up toward the sky with a strong, uncontrollable force..
-Its attempting to turn my head around like an owl.Then try to turn my head around like an owl which I predict will snap my neck if I don't have the strength in my hands to hold on tight to each side of my face in order to force it back against its will.
+Its attempting to turn my head around like an owl, which I predict will snap my neck if I don't have the strength in my hands to hold on super tight to each side of my face in order to force it back the other way against its will.
 It is extremely painful in the meantime.
-I can't swallow anything when it's happening because it Closes off my esophagus.
+I can't swallow anything when it's happening because it closes off my esophagus.
 I do this until the medicine kicks in.
 20 mins to 1 hour.
 And try not to cry.

 PS: I used the dictation feature on my Mac to write this.
-I cannot longer type on a computer when I am powered down.
-I can no longer will my hands to stop shaking long enough.
+I cant type on a computer when I am powered down.
+I used to be able to "will" my hands to stop shaking long enough.
+Not any more.
 I wouldn't wish this on my worst enemy.
 Its true: "You really don't know how strong you are until you have no choice."
 I may be incapacitated, but I am also superhuman when pissed off.
-I wll not give up.